Investing in rental property with VA Loan is a tricky subject. There are many rules that dictate how a VA loan should be used.

 Bottom Line Up Front (BLUF): VA loans are not authorized for investment properties, but there is no rule stopping you from moving out after initially living in the property and making it an investment.

 There is also a way to buy a 2, 3 or 4-plex property, live in one unit, and legally rent the rest out.

-The VA doesn’t say you can, but if you understand the rules, and buy properties as you move from assignment to assignment in the military, it is possible.
+The VA doesn’t say you can use the VA loan for investing, but if you understand the rules, and buy properties as you move from assignment to assignment in the military, it is possible.

 You can’t just buy a home and make it a rental property without living in it first.
 There is an occupancy rule I’ll be discussing.

-You can, however, buy a house at your current assignment using your VA benefit, live in it for a short period of time, turn it into a rental property when you leave, and buy a house at your next assignment with a VA loan repeating the entire process.
+You can, however, buy a house at your current assignment using your VA benefit, live in it, turn it into a rental property when you move away, and buy a house at your next location with a VA loan repeating the entire process.